 You’ll just fail most of the time.

-The same way that you would fail if you were trading a strategy for ranging markets on trending markets.
+In the same way that you would fail if you were trading a strategy for ranging markets on trending markets.

 Stay away from markets like this one, when trading the golden cross pattern:

 Mistake #2: Trading the Golden Cross after a big vertical move